Is Your Skincare Routine Causing More Harm Than Good?

 Can I fix my skincare mistakes?

-Yes!
-If your routine has harmed your skin, simplify it, use gentle products, and allow your skin time to heal.
+Yes, if your routine has harmed your skin, simplify it, use gentle products, and allow your skin time to heal.
 Avoid harsh ingredients and gradually introduce new products.

 Ghulam Umar Farooq Avatar